docker/dockercraft/README.md

 	Mounting `/var/run/docker.sock` inside the container is necessary to send requests to the Docker remote API.

 	The default port for a Minecraft server is *25565*, if you prefer a different one: `-p <port>:25565`

+	The default port for the webadmin interface is *8080*, if you prefer a different one: `-p <port>:8080`

 4. **Open Minecraft > Multiplayer > Add Server**